gguhfhu7-sketch/SubGame-Lab/README.md

 **More provider choice, separate Cinema/Game workspaces, and improvements to translation reliability.**

 - **Custom Provider / BYOK:** Gemini is no longer the only option for text translation.
-Connect an OpenAI-compatible Chat Completions API using your own Base URL, API Key, and Model ID.
+Connect an compatible text-generation API using your own Base URL, API Key, and Model ID.
 If Gemini is unavailable to you, select Custom Provider and continue with a compatible service you can access.
 - **Expanded Gemini model catalog:** The application now lists additional Flash options alongside Pro and progressive streaming, with an in-app model guide.
 The current configured translation default is `gemini-3.8-flash`; see the model list below.
 - **Separate Cinema and Game sessions:** Each mode has its own document, file format, translations, and settings.
 Switching modes saves the current workspace and restores the other, instead of showing a cinema file as a game document.
 - **Browser autosave:** Mode sessions are saved locally using IndexedDB/Dexie and loaded again on startup.
 Autosave is not cloud synchronization or a substitute for exporting backups.